 Now, let’s talk about melting.
 Most dairy free cheese does NOT melt the same way milk-based cheese does.
 Here are a couple of tips.

 Place your cheese in a non-stick pan on medium heat. watch it carefully as it will start to melt.
 You’ll need to mix it a bit to promote even melting.
 Once it’s the consistency you’d like, slide it out of the pan on to the cheese vessel you’ve selected.
-We find this works very well for tortillas, nachos, etc.
+I find this works very well for tortillas, nachos, grilled cheese, etc.

 If you’re making a sauce, start in your blender.
 When you put some brands in a pot with milk (think mac-n-cheese) the cheese clumps and gets weird.
 It doesn’t properly melt and combine to form a smooth sauce.
 The solution that isn’t talked about enough: your blender.